Non-local interference in arrival time: Summary and outlook

 \section{Summary and outlook}

-In this work, we proposed a double-double-slit setup to observe non-local interference in the arrival time of entangled particle pairs.
+In this work, we have proposed a double-double-slit setup to observe non-local interference in the arrival time of entangled particle pairs.
 Our numerical study shows a complementarity between one-particle visibility and two-particle visibility in the arrival time interference pattern, which is very similar to the complementarity observed for the arrival position interference pattern \cite{Georgiev2021}.
-Moreover, the results of our study indicate that arrival time correlations can serve as an entanglement witness, thereby suggesting the potential use of temporal observables for tasks related to quantum information processing \cite{bulla2023nonlocal,anastopoulos2017time}.
+Moreover, our results indicate that the two-particle interference visibility in the arrival time distribution can serve as an entanglement witness, thereby suggesting the potential use of temporal observables for tasks related to quantum information processing \cite{bulla2023nonlocal,anastopoulos2017time}.

-As noted in the introduction, the theoretical analysis of the suggested experiment is more complex than that of a typical double-slit experiment due to several connected fundamental problems, including the arrival time problem, the measurement problem, and the quantum Zeno paradox.
+As noted in the introduction, the theoretical analysis of the proposed experiment is more complex than that of a typical double-slit experiment due to several connected fundamental problems, including the arrival time problem and the detector back-effect problem.
 We use a Bohmian treatment to circumvent these problems.
-Our approach can be used for a more accurate investigation of various phenomena beyond the double-double-slit experiment, such as ghost imaging \cite{khakimov2016ghost}, Hong–Ou–Mandel Effect \cite{lopes2015atomic}, temporal state tomography \cite{brown2023time}, and so on, which are usually analyzed in a semi-classical approximation (see Appendix \ref{Appendix}).
+This approach can be used for a more accurate investigation of various experiments beyond the double-double-slit experiment, such as atomic ghost imaging \cite{khakimov2016ghost}, interferometric gravitometry \cite{geiger2018proposal}, atomic Hong–Ou–Mandel experiments \cite{lopes2015atomic}, and so on \cite{tenart2021observation,brown2023time}, which are usually analyzed in a semiclassical approximation.
+In such situations, the semiclassical analysis may not lead to a unique and unambiguous prediction, as discussed in section \ref{semiclassical-section}.

-It is worth noting that, based on other interpretations of quantum theory, there are other non-equivalent approaches that can, in principle, be used to investigate the suggested experiment \cite{rafsanjani2023can,roncallo2023does}.
+It is worth noting that, based on other interpretations of quantum theory, there are other non-equivalent approaches that, in principle, can be used to investigate the proposed experiment \cite{rafsanjani2023can,roncallo2023does}.
 However, these approaches need to be extended for entangled particle systems first.
 Comparing the results obtained by these various approaches can be used to test the foundations of quantum theory.
 Specifically, it appears that measuring the arrival time correlations in entangled particle systems can sharply distinguish between different approaches to the arrival time problem \cite{anastopoulos2017time}.
 A more detailed investigation of this subject is left for future works.